Gukkon/L5Salonwebsite/README.md

 - Pexel - For Images
 - Shutterstock - For Images
 - Code Institute - For knowledge of the languages used
+- Vimeo for the video I created on the home page
 - You Tube - Following Kevin Powell and Triversy Media for awhile and used lessons from their channel to use flexbox and css grid plus other tips and tricks.
 - HTML & CSS book by Jon Duckett to have more help on the language side of things plus other tips and tricks.